iveksl2/product_management_links/README.md

 # Product Management Links

 For those interested in Product Management like myself.
 Links so we don't need to start from scratch.
-Outline format is loosely based from [this](https://github.com/Developer-Y/cs-video-courses)
+Outline format is loosely based from [this](https://github.com/Developer-Y/cs-video-courses).

+**Update** This will be converted into a longer form book [here](https://github.com/iveksl2/pm_book) using [Quarto Books](https://quarto.org/docs/books/) & [NBDev](https://nbdev.fast.ai/)

 Table of Contents
 ------------------------------